Recommendations for designing and creating a monitoring system

 Applies to this Power Platform Well-Architected Operational Excellence checklist recommendation:

 OE:06 Design and implement a monitoring system to validate design choices and inform future design and business decisions.
-This system captures and exposes operational telemetry, metrics, and logs that emit from the workload.
+This system captures and exposes operational telemetry, metrics, and logs that are emitted from the workload.

 This guide describes the recommendations for designing and creating a monitoring system.
 To effectively monitor your workload for security, performance, and reliability, you need a comprehensive system with its own stack that provides the foundation for all monitoring, detection, and alerting functions.